 If you want to learn how to compute your Meralco bill, you should know that the type, quantity, and quality of your appliances can greatly affect your consumption rates.

-If you’re using air conditioners instead of electric fans, your electric consumption will be higher.
+- Quantity and duration of use - If you use air conditioners instead of electric fans, your electric consumption will be higher.
 However, if you’re using more than one electric fan for extended hours, then your electricity consumption will be the same as when you’re using an aircon.

 Why bother reading your meter yourself?
 Even if Meralco has trained meter readers who can do the job accurately, being able to read your electric meter lets you keep track of your power consumption to ensure that your household isn't consuming too much electricity.